OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

 ## Forms-based authentication with Active Directory {#ActiveDirectoryauthentication-Forms-basedauthenticationwithActiveDirectory}

-Octopus also lets users sign in by entering their Active Directory credentials manually using the HTML form.
+Octopus alllows users to sign in by entering their Active Directory credentials to login.
 This is useful if users sometimes need to authenticate with a different account than the one they are signed in to Windows as, or if network configuration prevents integrated authentication from working correctly.

 ![Login Screen](images/ad-forms.png "width=500")